CorentinTh/it-tools/src/tools/git-memo/git-memo.content.md

 ## Branches

-Lists all local branches in your repository (use -a for remote local and remote branches):
+Lists all local branches in your repository (use -a for local and remote branches):

 ```shell
 git branch